lmcjt37/kulor-reactify/README.md

 ## Getting Started
 1. Clone this repository
-2. Run `npm install && npm run dev`, this will install all dependencies, build and start up the server
+2. Run `npm install && npm start`, this will install all dependencies, build and start up the server
-3. Visit `localhost:8080` in your browser (You can also visit the app on your device when on the same network)
+3. Visit `localhost:9000` in your browser.

 Working project: http://lmcjt.com/kulor

 ## Scripts

-`npm run dev` This will run tests with coverage, build the app for development and then start a local server.

-`npm run start` This starts the local server on port 8080.
+`npm start` This starts the local server on port 9000.

 `npm run test` Runs test suite.

-`npm run test:coverage` This runs the test suite with coverage reporting.

-`npm run build:dev` This will run tests with coverage and build app for development.
+(TBC)

-`npm run build:prod` This will run tests and then build app for production without additional plugins.
+`npm run build` This will run tests and then build app for production without additional plugins.

 ### Tools
 - React-toolbox (http://react-toolbox.com/)